theinsideshine/springcloud-insidesound/readme.md

+InsideSound is an application to create albums with songs to listen to,

 The project is divided into the following parts:
 1) Evaluation of the graphical interface and ecosystems of uS
 2) Kubernetes deployment evaluation